Spreader Bars are a logical extension of the daisy chain, which is simply a string of teasers (decoy lures) rigged in line-astern formation.

 When a fish hits your lure, the elastic band breaks leaving you clear to fight it without the entire contraption being dragged around with it.
 This would be a good time to get it back aboard before something else eats it.

-You can either buy them fully rigged, often complete with breathable storage bags, or as just plain bars for you to rig yourself.
+You can either buy them fully rigged, often complete with breathable storage bags, or as just plain spreader bars for you to rig yourself.

-Bulbhead Squid Teasers will probably be your choice of decoy lures as they're considerably cheaper than the soft-plastic swimbait versions.
+In this latter case plastic squids will probably be your choice of decoy lures as they're considerably cheaper than the soft-plastic swimbait versions.
+Rig them as you would for a daisy chain.

 Next comes the Dredge Bar - also known as the Umbrella Rig - which is rather like a three-dimensional array of daisy chains.
 And these too must always be towed on their own line - and if they do have a lure attached it will be by the snaplink and rubber band technique previously described.

-But unlike spreader bars, they're designed to operate below the surface and may need an in-line trolling weight to keep them at the correct depth.
+But unlike spreaders, they're designed to operate below the surface and may need an in-line trolling weight to keep them at the correct depth.
 Dredges pull daisy chains of teasers of four to six radial arms spread out around a central pull point, much like the structure of an umbrella.

 Some versions combine spoons with the soft-plastic teasers, for even greater sonic alarm signals.